juandefelix/hydrometer_corrector/readme.md

   Inside the folder you will see the `index.html` file.

 - Open the `index.html` file in your browser.
-Then you'll see in the browser window the form, so you can enter the measured s.g and the temperature.
+Then you'll see the form in the browser window, so you can enter the measured s.g and the temperature.